Economic Rent

 Economic rent is also earned by people with special talents.
 A singer, for instance, can earn hundreds of millions dollars because of the technological infrastructure that allows her to sell her performance to a much larger audience than would otherwise be possible.
 Although the singer may spend some money and time developing her voice, her voice is a natural gift of nature, and any time or money spent developing her voice would be far less than the potential of earning money from a worldwide audience.

-The above examples are just a smattering of the amount of economic rent earned by many people.
+The above examples are just a smattering of the economic rent earned by many people.
 But an economy should seek to minimize economic rent, because the cost imposed by economic rent is a transfer of wealth from one group of people to another — it is not a creation of wealth!
-So, the additional income earned by barbers because of the restriction in competition is a transfer of wealth from people getting haircuts to the barbers: the economic rent earned in this case is the difference between the price of a haircut when competition is restricted and the price of a haircut when competition is unrestricted.
-Additionally, many forms of economic rent, such as barriers to competition, such as the requirement for extensive education over and above what is needed for the profession means that many students must spend more years being economically unproductive as a student instead of producing real economic output for the economy.
+So, the additional income earned by barbers from restricting competition is a transfer of wealth from people getting haircuts to the barbers: the economic rent earned in this case is the difference between the price of a haircut when competition is restricted and the price of a haircut when competition is unrestricted.
+Additionally, the conditions needed to earn some forms of economic rent can also make other people less productive.
+For instance, by requiring extensive education over and above what is needed for a profession means that many students must spend more years being economically unproductive as a student instead of producing real economic output.

 How Does Economic Rent Differ From Producer Surplus?